wamp-proto/wamp-proto/spec/advanced.md

     15: 2**24 octets

 This means a *Client* can choose the maximum message length between **512** and **16M** octets.

+The `SERIALIZER` value is used by the *Client* to request a specific serializer to be used.
+When the handshake completes successfully, the *Client* and *Router* will use the serializer requested by the *Client*.

+The possible values for `SERIALIZER` are:

+    0: illegal
+    1: JSON
+    2: MsgPack
+    3 - 15: reserved for future serializers

 Here is a Python program that prints all (currently) permissible values for the *second octet*: